-The Brush Foundation – Funding Strategy 2016
+The Brush Foundation – Current Funding Strategy

 In November 2015, the Board determined four “paths forward” to further its goals:

-The Foundation will support these strategies in 2016 through grant making and ongoing assessment.
+The Foundation will support these strategies through grant making and ongoing assessment.
 In doing this, the Foundation is departing from its past funding cycle for a process that is intentionally focused on inspiring change.
 At a time when access to reproductive health care hangs in the balance, the Foundation has chosen to take risks in its grant making to find new ways forward.